abdulwaheed76/practices/README.md

 1. Attend retrospective meeting.

 # Work and self management

+## Most important things to take care
+1. **No Mistakes**  <- this is a point, not comment.
+This is the most important thing to do.
+You might be surpried to know but these are the most costly things in coding, a war / battle, a race, a mission, almost all kinds of work.
+The following are most damaging kinds of mistakes.
+        1. **Requirement understanding** - Do exactly whats required, not less, not more.
+If any doubhts/suggestions, ask lead/manager.
+        1. **Mistakes in code, functionality**, specially mistakes those are repeated/similar in previous tasks.
+Every mistake (or group of mistakes) causes a review cycle, an issue, a new pull/push, multiplied time of engagement (developer, reviewer(s)).
+        **Remedy**: PR 1 with verbal but brief explaination of strategy to lead/manager before starting to code.
+1. Async (non-blocking) collaboration -
+        1. Engage a peer / lead / manager only when blocked / unsure of outcome or if the outcome is desired or not.
+If you are **not blocked**, you should not ask before **scheduled meeting** time.
+        1. If a problem conversation does not makes a **positive progress towards a solution in 5-10 minutes** of a verbal meeting,
+              1. it should be either dealt by helper person via anydesk (less preferred as help seeking and helper, both will be blocked/engaged at same time)
+              1. or entirly at his own computer by taking pull from branch of help seeker developer.
+In this case, both developers are not blocked by each other in same task.
+One can do another task meanwhile the other solves it.
+For learnign purpose, the helper can then explain it breifly after its done.
+This is less time consuming overall.
+1. Good good practices and architecture.
+TBC

+## QA Quality Assurance
+#### No such thing as QA
+1. If you are a developer, in your world, there should be no such thing as "External dedicated QA" testing your work.
+1. It is **not normal, implicit or casual to assume there there will be bugs and someone will find those and report back to you**.
+Actually the qualities of a **good developer** is that (s)he understands requirements and checks his code and functionality well enough before declaring those as complete.
+1. The peer review mentioned above in git PRs is only for improvements.
+Do not ever rely on those or expect that someone will spoon feed you about your mistakes.
+Mistakes are deficiencies those should be minimized rather being casual about them.

 ## Ownership
 Sprints are ownership of the team overall, success of a sprint is success of the full team (regardless of individual tasks).
 You can say you may hold at least 1% to 10% responsibility of overall team work.
 You own 100% of the taks specificily assigned to you.
 Responsibility includes, but not limited to, completing the task with at least minimum quality and absolutely agreed time mentioned in estimates.